tachiyomiorg/website/src/forks/TachiyomiAZ.md

 ## Introduction
 **TachiyomiAZ** is maintained by **[az4521](https://github.com/az4521)** and [Syer10](https://github.com/jobobby04).

-This fork is based off of **[TachiyomiEH](/forks/TachiyomiEH)**, it has most features and fixes from Preview, as well as features from J2k.
+This hentai focused fork is based off of **[TachiyomiEH](/forks/TachiyomiEH)**, it has most features and fixes from **Tachiyomi**, as well as features from **[TachiyomiJ2K](/forks/TachiyomiJ2K)**.
 It has decided to keep the hamburger menu style of navigation, compared to the other forks that are moving to the new bottom navigation style.

 ## Features
 **Special Sources** (integrated plus added features)